For questions or to schedule an appointment, call us at 281-637-7001

 - If scheduling a screening study, you should not have any breast complaint or problem.
 If you have developed a breast problem since scheduling your screening study, please call prior to your appointment so we can reschedule you for a diagnostic study.

 Uterine fibroids are a common cause of heavy uterine bleeding and pain in reproductive-age women and the most prevalent benign gynecologic tumor.
 They are responsible for almost half of all hysterectomies performed annually in the United States.
 Traditionally, surgeons have treated fibroids through removal by open abdominal surgery – either by hysterectomy, in which the entire uterus is removed, or by myomectomy, where the uterus remains and only the fibroids are removed.

 St. Luke’s offers a multidisciplinary approach to provide the latest and most advanced treatment options for uterine fibroids, including minimally invasive surgical techniques and non-invasive radiologic procedures.
-MINIMALLY INVASIVE SURGERY St. Luke’s highly experienced affiliated gynecologists are skilled surgeons who employ both open-incision surgical procedures as well as newer, more sophisticated laparoscopic and hysteroscopic.
+MINIMALLY INVASIVE SURGERY CHI St. Luke’s Health's highly experienced affiliated gynecologists are skilled surgeons who employ both open-incision surgical procedures as well as newer, more sophisticated laparoscopic and hysteroscopic.

 UTERINE FIBROID EMBOLIZATION (UFE) Uterine Fibroid Embolization (UFE) is a non-surgical and less invasive method for treating symptomatic fibroid tumors through interventional radiology.